 1. Pick a Purpose

-Before you begin, decide why you are writing a blog.
+Before you begin, decide why you are writing.
 At the end of the day, the purpose of any blog is one of two things: business or pleasure.
 Are you starting a blog to make money, or are you attempting to enhance you existing business by providing an additional resource?
 Are you writing for yourself or to share a passion or knowledge base?
 Certainly, everyone would like to make some money from a blog.
 You’ve undoubtedly heard of notable blogs started for pleasure that have turned into multimillion-dollar businesses.
 Those are, of course, the exception to the rule.
-Most blogs, however, make little to no money.
+Most, however, make little to no money.
 Given the amount of time and effort to develop and maintain a blog, be up front with yourself about your intent.
 This will keep you focused on how to get where you are going.

 2. Pick a Topic